 Pimax Crystal Light (local dimming) Prime Vision with controllers

-The Pimax Crystal Light Prime edition is a lighter version of the popular Pimax Crystal headset.
+The Pimax Crystal Light Prime edition is a lighter variant of the popular Pimax Crystal headset.

-While the original Pimax Crystal was a combined PC VR and standalone VR headset, the Pimax Crystal Light is specifically aimed at PC VR.
+Where the original Pimax Crystal was a combined PC VR and standalone VR headset, the Pimax Crystal Light is specifically geared towards PC VR.
 This means that the battery at the back of the headset has been removed, making the headset lighter and more compact.
-In addition, the Pimax Crystal Light only contains a DisplayPort cable that needs to be plugged into the computer.
-The combination of high resolution (2880 x 2880 pixels per eye) and a wide field of view (about 125 degrees) makes the Pimax Crystal Light an excellent choice for use with VR simulation games such as Microsoft Flight Simulator and Assetto Corsa.The Pimax Crystal Light comes with 2 Pimax controllers.
+Additionally, the Pimax Crystal Light only includes a DisplayPort cable that you need to plug into the computer.
+The combination of high resolution (2880 x 2880 pixels per eye) and a wide field of view (approximately 125 degrees) make the Pimax Crystal Light an excellent choice for use with VR simulation games like Microsoft Flight Simulator and Assetto Corsa.The Pimax Crystal Light comes with 2 Pimax controllers.
 The headset's tracking works with inside-out tracking cameras.
-It is possible to use the Crystal headset with external Lighthouse tracking sensors, for this you need to have the Pimax Tracking Faceplate (available separately).
+It's possible to use the Crystal headset with external Lighthouse-tracking sensors; for this, you need to have the Pimax Tracking Faceplate (available separately).

 Features of the Pimax Crystal Light

-- Aspherical glass lenses with a large sweet spot;
+- Aspheric glass lenses with a large sweet spot;

 - 35 PPD for super clear vision;